TCG-Math-Magic-Card/introduce/README.md

 ## Determining the end and victory/defeat.
 So how do you determine when the game ends and who wins?
 At the end of each turn, you need to check whether all five areas in the lanes are filled with cards.
 If the lanes are full, the game ends, and it's time to determine the winner.

 As mentioned above, you need to calculate the value formed by the values and operators in the lanes.
 Then each player uses this value and combines it with each assertion card in their own assertion area.
-If an assertion is true, victory points are added (VP), and if an assertion is false, victory points are subtracted (FP).
+If an assertion is true, victory points are added (VP), and if an assertion is false, victory points are subtracted (DP).
 Then compare which player has more victory points, and the player with more points wins.

 It sounds simple, doesn't it?
 In the game, you need to predict possible values in the lanes and plan your assertion strategy carefully.
 Setting too many assertions may actually lead to failure.